GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Experiments

 To evaluate whether GNN portal scoring generalizes beyond its training distribution, we conduct two transfer experiments on seven 3D bottleneck scenarios---the four from Sec.~\ref{sec:complex3d} plus Dense BN Maze ($\sim$450 cells) and two individual unseen maps (BN Office \#15, BN Maze \#20).
 Each is tested with 50 runs and a 20\,s budget.

 \paragraph{Leave-One-Type-Out (LOTO)} Training data spans four scenario families: office, maze, layers, and warehouse (261 samples across 14 subtypes).
 For each family $f$, we train a LOTO model $\mathcal{G}_{\neg f}$ on all data \emph{excluding} family $f$ and evaluate it on scenarios from $f$.
-This directly measures cross-family transfer.

 \paragraph{Simple-to-Complex Transfer} A model $\mathcal{G}_\text{sim}$ is trained exclusively on four basic scenario types (forest, narrow passage, multi-room, cluttered)---none containing bottleneck structures---and tested on all complex bottleneck scenarios.